-Fuel Source Fuel Type Biogas Biogas Biogas Animal Waste Anaerobic digester system Biogas Liquid fuels derived from plant or animal sources, including but not limited to ethanol, biodiesel, Biogas vegetable oil, or animal fats Methane or other combustible gases derived from the processing or decay of plant, animal, or Biogas municipal solid waste materials Constructed in compliance with new source performance standards promulgated under the federal Biogas Clean Air Act for a generation facility of that type Employs the maximum achievable or best available control technology available for a generation Biogas facility of that type Biomass Biomass Biomass Method of combustion is Direct Combustion Biomass Method of combustion is Gasification Biomass Method of combustion is Liquefaction Biomass A majority of the fuel source is Agricultural products Biomass A majority of the fuel source is Wood products Biomass A majority of the fuel source is Agricultural by-products including wastes Biomass A majority of the fuel source is mixed municipal solid waste A majority of the fuel source is refuse-derived fuel Biomass Primary woody or herbaceous vegetative matter (plants), including but not limited to wood, grasses, Biomass agricultural crops or residues Processed plant materials from industry waste sources, including manufacturing, construction, or Biomass demolition Methane or other combustible gases derived from the processing or decay of plant, animal, or Biomass municipal solid waste materials Liquid fuels derived from plant or animal sources, including but not limited to ethanol, biodiesel, Biomass vegetable oil, or animal fats Mixed municipal solid waste and refuse-derived fuel from MSW Biomass Landfill Gas Biomass Biomass Animal Waste Constructed in compliance with new source performance standards promulgated under the federal Biomass Clean Air Act for a generation facility of that type Employs the maximum achievable or best available control technology available for a generation Biomass facility of that type Coal Coal Diesel Diesel Fuel Cells Fuel Cell using renewable fuels Fuel Cells Fuel Cell using non-renewable fuels Flared Gas Flared Gas Geothermal Energy Geothermal Energy Geothermal Energy Dry Steam Geothermal Flash Steam Energy Geothermal Energy Binary Cycle Hydroelectric Water Hydroelectric Water Hydroelectric Hydroelectric Water with a nameplate capacity that is less than 4MW Water
+Fuel Type Fuel Source

+Biogas Biogas

+Biogas Animal Waste

+Biogas Anaerobic digester system

+- Liquid fuels derived from plant or animal sources, including but not limited to ethanol, biodiesel,

+Biogas vegetable oil, or animal fats Methane or other combustible gases derived from the processing or decay of plant, animal, or

+Biogas municipal solid waste materials

+Constructed in compliance with new source performance standards promulgated under the federal

+Biogas Clean Air Act for a generation facility of that type Employs the maximum achievable or best available control technology available for a generation

+Biogas facility of that type

+Biomass Biomass

+Biomass Method of combustion is Direct Combustion

+Biomass Method of combustion is Gasification

+Biomass Method of combustion is Liquefaction

+Biomass A majority of the fuel source is Agricultural products

+Biomass A majority of the fuel source is Wood products

+Biomass A majority of the fuel source is Agricultural by-products including wastes

+Biomass A majority of the fuel source is mixed municipal solid waste

+Biomass A majority of the fuel source is refuse-derived fuel

+Primary woody or herbaceous vegetative matter (plants), including but not limited to wood, grasses,

+Biomass agricultural crops or residues

+Processed plant materials from industry waste sources, including manufacturing, construction, or

+Biomass demolition

+Methane or other combustible gases derived from the processing or decay of plant, animal, or

+Biomass municipal solid waste materials

+Liquid fuels derived from plant or animal sources, including but not limited to ethanol, biodiesel,

+Biomass Vegetable oil, or animal fats

+Biomass Mixed municipal solid waste and refuse-derived fuel from MSW

+Biomass Landfill Gas

+Biomass Animal Waste Constructed in compliance with new source performance standards promulasted under the federal

+Biomass Close Air Act for a generation facility of that type

+DIOITIASS Employs the maximum achievable or best available control technology available for a generation

+Biomass facility of that type

+Coal Coal

+Diesel Diesel

+Fuel Cell using renewable fuels

+Fuel Cell using non-renewable fuels

+Flared Gas Flared Gas

+Geothermal

+Energy Geothermal Energy

+Geothermal

+Energy Dry Steam

+Geothermal

+Energy Flash Steam

+Geothermal

+Energy Binary Cycle

+Hydroelectric

+vvater Hydroelectric Water

+Hydroclostric Water with a nomenlate consolity that is less than 4MM/

+vv alei רואטרטפופטרוט איז איז איז א המחפרומנים נמסמכוני נוזמן is less נוזמה איזיאי

 Hydroelectric Water Hydroelectric Water with a nameplate capacity that is less than 60MW

-, , , ,

-Hydroelectric

-Water Hydroelectric Water with a nameplate capacity that is less than 100MW
+Hydroelectric Water Hydroelectric Water with a nameplate capacity that is less than 100MW

 Hydrogen Hydrogen

 Jet Jet

 Municipal

 solid waste Municipal Solid Waste

-Municipal An energy recovery facility used to capture the heat value of mixed municipal solid was solid waste derived fuel from mixed municipal solid waste iste or refuse-
+Municipai solid waste An energy recovery facility used to capture the neat value of mixed municipal solid waste of refuse-

 Municipal

 solid waste Anaerobic digester system

 Municipal

 solid waste Landfill Gas

 Natural Gas Natural Gas

 Nuclear Nuclear

 Tidal or

-Wave Tidal or Wave
+Wave lidal or Wave

-Oil Oil
+Oil

 Solar Solar PV

 Solar Solar Thermal

 WHR Waste Heat Recovery/Recycled Energy

-Energy produced by a generation unit with a nameplate capacity of not more than fifte

-that converts the otherwise lost energy from the heat exhaust stacks or pipes to electr does not combust additional fossil fuel.
-"Recycled Energy" does not include energy p
+that converts the otherwise lost energy from the heat exhaust stacks or pipes to electricity and that

+does not combust additional fossil fuel.
+"Recycled Energy" does not include energy produced by any

-WHR system that uses energy, lost or otherwise, from a process whose primary purpose is
+WHR system that uses energy, lost or otherwise, from a process whose primary purpose is the generation.

-Wind Wind the generation.
+Wind Wind

 Waste Oil Waste Oil